A Decision in Principle is sometimes also referred to as:

 Many lenders let you apply online.
 This makes it easy for you to enter your details and set the terms of the mortgage you want.
 You can also receive a decision instantly.

 The application process will be different for every lender.
-For example, some lenders may prefer you to complete an application over the phone or in branch.
+For example, some lenders may prefer you to complete an application over the phone or in a branch.

 You may need: